noelboss/featherlight/README.md

 		targetAttr:   'data-featherlight',    /* attribute of the triggered element that contains the selector to the lightbox content */
 		openTrigger:  'click',                /* event that triggers the lightbox */
 		closeTrigger: 'click',                /* event that triggers the closing of the lightbox */
+		openSpeed:    250,                    /* duration of opening animation */
+		closeSpeed:   250,                    /* duration of closing animation */
 		namespace:    'featherlight',         /* name of the events and css class prefix */
 		resetCss:     false,                  /* reset all css */
 		variant:      null,                   /* class that will be added to change look of the lightbox */